david95thinkcode/dirc-py/readme.md

 2. `log_file`: string

-    Once a directory content is deleted from the system, some details about the deleted files are reported.
+    Once a directory content is deleted from the system, it's useful to report some deleted files.
-This is the **full path of log file** location.
+Here you can set the path to the log file in `log_file`.
 The **file must be a `csv` file**.
 You can specify an existing csv file path, or specify the desired location for the log file if it doesn't exist yet.
-Make sure the path you specify has the required OS permission for reading and writing.
+Make sure the path you specify has the required OS permissions for reading and writing.
-If the file does not exist yet, the program will create it automotically and then start using it.
+If the file does not exist yet, the program will create it automatically and then start using it.
 Simply make sure to provide a value for this key.

+### How to run

+As any python script, you simply need to run `python dirc.py` in terminal.

+### Use cases

+I made this little script for integration with cron in order to clean some files stored in backup directory.
+Those files are already stored somewhere on secured servers so we need to free disk space by cleaning useless files.

 Credits:

-- Github: `david95thinkcode`
+`david95thinkcode`
-- Email: `david95thinkcode@gmail.com`